Job Details

 What will you do as a Project Electrical Engineer in the Office of Design & Construction?

-The Project Electrical Engineer will assist in all phases of a project and provide support related to Mechanical, Electrical, Plumbing, and Fire Protection (MEPF) systems, participate in building, utility and energy systems studies targeting system performance, and perform arc flash studies using ETAP modelling software.
+The Project Electrical Engineer will assist in all phases of a project and provide support related to Mechanical, Electrical, Plumbing, and Fire Protection (MEPF) systems and updating campus design standards.
+The Electrical Engineer will participate in building, utility and energy systems studies targeting system performance, for planning and development of projects.
+The position will perform arc flash studies and maintain the campus ETAP model and oversee electrical arc flash and coordination studies for capital projects.

 As a member of the Design and Construction Team, a typical day will include responding to requests from the campus community and CPFM units for electrical related issues and/or concerns, which may involve field investigation in buildings and utility tunnels.
 Reviewing plans and specifications, approving RFI's and submittals and conducting on-site project visits, which vary based on project schedules and phasing.
 This position makes decisions regarding energy efficiency of systems, electrical systems: sizing of circuits, panels, electrical feeds, coordination and arc flash studies.